Slaughter16/Active-Directory-Enterprise-Lab/Step-1_DHCP_Win2019/README.md

-# Step 1 – Migrate DHCP from pfSense to Windows Server 2019
+w# Step 1 – Migrate DHCP from pfSense to Windows Server 2019

 ## 📌 Objective
 Migrate DHCP services from pfSense to Windows Server 2019 for VLAN 10.